Yoshito Usui: Personal life

 In 1977, he graduated from Saitama Kasukabe technical high school (埼玉県立春日部工業高等学校).
 After graduating he attended a part-time design-related college but dropped out.
 In 1979, he joined an advertising company called POP Advertising.
 He made his debut as a cartoonist in 1987 when Weekly Manga Action began running his Darakuya Store Monogatari.

 In August 1990, his series Crayon Shin-chan began running in Weekly Manga Action, the series started as a spin-off of the character Shinnosuke Nikaido (二階堂信之介) of Darakuya Store Monogatari.
 An animated series based on the comics began in 1992, and a Crayon Shin-chan boom followed the release of a 1993 animated film.
 For a year beginning in 1995, Usui's Super Shufu Tsukimi-San comic strip ran in the magazine Manga Life.

+Usui was a devotee of Jehovah's Witnesses who had a church facility constructed adjacent to his home in 1994.
+He was known in the industry to read out the New Testament for a full 20 minutes at each meeting with his publisher and handing them out copies of the Bible as a gift.

 He and his wife raised two daughters; both had moved out of the house at the time of Usui's death.